yellowcrayon/yellowcrayon.github.io/_posts/2017-06-25-mysterytubes.md

       </div>
     </a>
 </div>

-I first saw mystery tubes in a middle school science class, and the experience was so compelling that I remembered them fifteen years later and decided to use them in my [Brain Hacks](/2017/06/10/brainhacks/) class (a course on rational thinking for high schoolers).

 In Brain Hacks, I asked the class to divide themselves into groups of 4 or 5 students.
 I demonstrated the tube as described above, which produced a satisfying gasp from the class.
 I passed out two tubes to each group, and told them simply that their task was to come up with a theory for what is inside the tube, without opening it.